mandyiv/mandyiv/README.md

 🔍 Welcome to my GitHub! 📊

 I'm a data analyst and scientist passionate about uncovering insights from complex datasets.

 Explore my projects to see how I use Python to analyze data, build predictive models, and drive informed decisions.
-Let's connect and collaborate on transforming data into actionable intelligence!
+Let's connect and collaborate on transforming data into actionable insights!

 ⚡ You can also take a sneak peek at my [Tableau Dashboard](https://public.tableau.com/app/profile/amanda.osai) for my Data Visualizations.